jjgonecrypto/node-examples/README.md

 * `out` the writable stream to output on.
 Default is `process.stdout`.
 * `linenos` whether or not to show linenumbers in the output.
 Default is `true`
 * `clear` whether or not to clear the REPL before showing the output.
 Default is `true`
+* `cache` whether or not to cache the example files rather than reloading fresh each time.
+Default is `true`

 ###Run Tests
 Run via `npm test`